Deploy static apps to IPFS with GitHub Actions

 # What is the IPFS Deploy Action?

-The IPFS Deploy Action (opens new window) is a composite action (opens new window), that can be called as a step in a GitHub Actions workflow (opens new window), and combines the following features:
+The IPFS Deploy Action (opens new window) is a composite action (opens new window) that you call as a step in a GitHub Actions workflow (opens new window).
+It owns one stage of the deploy: turning your build into a CAR file with a deterministic root CID.

 - 📦 Merkleizes your static site into a CAR file

-- 🚀 Uploads CAR file to either Storacha (opens new window), IPFS Cluster (opens new window), or Kubo (opens new window)
+- 🚀 Pins the CAR to your own IPFS Cluster (opens new window) or Kubo (opens new window) node, when you configure one

-The IPFS Deploy Action makes no assumptions about your build process.
-Whether you're using React, Vuepress, Astro, Next.js, or any other static site generator, this guide will help you get your web application deployed on IPFS.
-The only requirement is that your web application is static, meaning that once built, it is a folder containing HTML, CSS, and JavaScript files that are served as-is to the client.
+The action makes no assumptions about your build process.
+Whether you use React, Vuepress, Astro, Next.js, or any other static site generator, this guide applies.
+The only requirement is that your app is static: once built, it is a folder of HTML, CSS, and JavaScript served as-is to the client.

 # Prerequisites